otarbes/clickclickbankbank/content/faq.md

 title = "FAQ"

 +++
-#### What plan should I choose?

-It depends on the number of websites you manage and the number of Amazon affiliate links you need to check.
-Let’s say you are promoting 100 Amazon products on your website, and you want to check them every 3 days.
-The Personal plan will be just fine!

-#### How often are my links checked?

-There is no automatic links’ scans and checks as we don’t want to use your link quota unnecessarily.
-Scans could be launched manually, clicking on the “New Scan” button on the top right of your dashboard.

-#### What is a “link”?

-In our pricing plan, a “link” refers to a unique Amazon product link.
-If you have identical links for the same product on multiple page, we will deduct only one link from your link quota.
+## FAQ – General Questions

+### Technical requirements
-#### Is there any requirements to use the service?

-Yes!
-In order to use our tool, you will be required to provide your official Amazon Product Advertising API Key.
-Please check in your Amazon Affiliate Account to ensure that you are able to create API keys, before you buy any ClickClickBankBank Plan.
+Due to the fact that our app is not connected in any way with your website, our app works with all kind of websites and CMS platforms.
+The only pre-requisite is that your hosting provider has not implemented aggressive rate limiting rules.
+Rate limiting is a frequently used tool to defend against network and application-level DDoS attacks against websites.
+If this is the case, ask your hosting provider to whitelist the following user-agent : AffiliateLink.
+If you encountered an unexpected issue, don’t worry.
+Most of the time this can be fixed quickly by contacting us at support@clickclickbankbank.com.
+Feel free to get in touch with us and we would be happy to assist you.
+In order to use our tool, it is also imperative that you already have access to the official Amazon Product Advertising API.
+Please check in your Amazon Affiliate Account to ensure that you are able to create API keys before you buy.

+### Do you have a demo or trial?

+We don’t have any demo but we do have several live demonstrations, screenshots of the app settings, a list of features and our support team is available to answer any questions you may have.

+We also offer a 7 day money back guarantee which allows you to dig into the tool, try it out on your site and see how it works for you.

-#### What is your refund/cancellation policy?
+### What is your refund/cancellation policy?

-Refund are for available for 7 days after signup, or anytime if you did not start any scan in your account.
-Note that you can change or cancel your plan at any moment within your Plan & Billing section.
+We will accept your request for refund is you haven’t started any scan in your account.
+You can change or cancel your plan at any time in your dashboard.

-#### Do you offer support if I need help?

-Yes!
-Top-notch customer support is key for a quality product, so we’ll do our very best to resolve any issues you encounter communicating via our Support Platform.